projectsesame/sesame/design/cookie-rewrite-design.md

 Initially using the Envoy Lua filter, there should be no compatibility issues as this feature has existed for a while.

 If we do end up getting the Envoy native feature merged, we can wait to merge the Lua implementation until a couple releases with the Envoy feature.
-- In Contour version X, Envoy version Y we can implement feature with Lua.
+- In Sesame version X, Envoy version Y we can implement feature with Lua.
-- In Contour version X+1, Envoy version Y+1 (with native feature), we will still implement this feature with Lua in Contour
+- In Sesame version X+1, Envoy version Y+1 (with native feature), we will still implement this feature with Lua in Sesame
-- In Contour version X+2, Envoy version Y+2, we can implement cookie reqriting with the Envoy native feature
+- In Sesame version X+2, Envoy version Y+2, we can implement cookie reqriting with the Envoy native feature

 ## Open Issues

 ### Future Gateway API Extension
 An open question may be where this will fit into the Gateway API `HTTPRoute` configuration.
-Should this be an extension or some other mechanism which Contour can use to extend the base Gateway API fields?
+Should this be an extension or some other mechanism which Sesame can use to extend the base Gateway API fields?

 ### Global Cookie configuration
-Is it useful for a Contour administrator to be able to set a global policy on cookie attributes?
+Is it useful for a Sesame administrator to be able to set a global policy on cookie attributes?

 Is it useful for a `HTTPProxy` "tree" to have a global set of policies on cookie attributes?